 2. Financials: what resources are needed to finance growth, and how much control over the business does the family want to retain?

-1. Strategy: growing or not growing, and the pace of
+1. Strategy: growing or not growing, and the pace of growth

 The question might sound futile but it is actually rather serious, as a decision either way can have major consequences for the business.
 Families and their boards would be well advised to spend ample time debating the issues, taking multiple options into consideration as well as determining the risks of each, the resources needed and the long-term impact on the owners.